Cable Reverse Preacher Curl

 Instructions

-• Set preacher bench at low cable station.
+• Set the preacher bench at the low cable station and take an overhand grip on the attachment.

-• Place upper arms firmly on preacher pad.
+• Place your upper arms firmly on the preacher pad and let the shoulders relax.

 Tips & Tricks

-• Use lighter load than standard preacher curls.
+• Use lighter load than a standard preacher curl because the reverse grip is mechanically tougher.

 Frequently Asked Questions

-It reduces momentum and keeps the curl strict.
+It reduces momentum and keeps the curl strict by supporting the upper arms.

-• Is Exercise 0209 harder than normal preacher curl?
+• Is Cable Reverse Preacher Curl harder than a normal preacher curl?

-Yes, with light load and careful wrist position.
+Yes, but it should be started with a very light load and careful wrist position.

 Did you know tracking your workouts leads to better results?